xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 This section defines [key types], which, given a key and a keyboard state (i.e. modifier state and group), determine the [shift level] to be used in translating the key to [keysyms].
 These types are assigned to each group in each key, in the `xkb_symbols` section.

-Key types are called this way because, in a way, they really describe the "type" of the key (or more correctly, a specific group of the key).
+Key types are called this way because, in a way, they really describe the “type” of the key (or more correctly, a specific group of the key).
 For example, an ordinary keymap will provide a type called `KEYPAD`, which consists of two levels, with the second level being chosen according to the state of the Num Lock (or Shift) modifiers.